- Genus 2: Boletus

 - Genus 3: Suillellus

-Species: luridiformis (the species name will change in the next few years.
+Species: luridiformis (in the sense of American authors, since the species name will change in the next few years.
 See the Science Notes)

 - Species 2: erythropus

 Tells: Think “Darker Capped discolor”.
-Yellow stem with red-orange-brown powder/spots, blues when bruised.
-Blue-bruising yellow baby pores soon age to orange/red.
-Yellow to greenish flesh quickly blues.
+Yellow stem often has a red or orange-red zone in the middle, & blues when bruised.
+Blue-bruising yellow baby pores soon age to red.
+Yellow flesh quickly blues.
 Likes oak.